-However, Coq's positivity checker rejects the definition of Exp, because it would introduce a logical inconsistency via the negation functor $F(T) := T \to \bot$.
+However, Coq's positivity checker rejects the definition of Exp, because it would introduce a logical inconsistency via the negation functor $F(T) := T \rightarrow \bot$ .
 Of course, in later instantiations we only want to insert strictly positive functors F, but there is no way to encode this invariant in Coq.

-To the best of our knowledge, all adaptions of Data Types à la Carte to proof assistants have to add a layer of indirectness to circumvent this problem: Schwaab and Siek [101] formalise the syntax of (some) strictly positive functors and only allow such instances, other approaches work with Church encodings [37] or containers and proof algebras [66].
+To the best of our knowledge, all adaptions of Data Types à la Carte to proof assistants have to add a layer of indirectness to circumvent this problem: Schwaab and Siek [101] formalise the syntax of (some) strictly positive functors and only allow such instances other approaches work with Church encodings [37] or containers and proof algebras [66].

-$^{^3}$ ExpF \leftrightarrow (ExpF $\rightarrow \bot)$ would be provable, but is contradictory.
+&lt;sup>3 ExpF $\leftrightarrow$ (ExpF $\rightarrow \perp$ ) would be provable, but is contradictory.

-4This is impossible in Coq, see Section 7.5.
+&lt;sup>4This is impossible in Coq, see Section 7.5.